 - 13. Customer-Centric Product Returns Policies and Processes

-- 16. Social Media Shopping
+- 16. Social Media Shopping will continue to grow

 - Frequently Asked Questions

 DTC existed even before the pandemic, but it experienced a major boom when the pandemic caused a major shift in consumer buying behavior.

 Direct-to-consumer simply refers to the retail strategy where brand manufacturers sell their goods straight to customers instead of going through middlemen like department store chains or online retailers.

 It sounds simple, but it compels brands to understand their customers on a deeper level.
 It involves navigating the waters of order fulfillment, last-mile deliveries, product returns, and customer service.
 For big and established brands, it entailed added resources and more work versus simply managing retail partners.

 And yet despite the challenges, more and more brands are going the DTC route and many are succeeding.

 DTC experts predict that these trends will guide brands as they conduct their businesses in 2023.
 Read on and apply what’s practical for your brand.

 1. Inflation causes customers to tighten their belts